 - You must keep to the trail.

-- iPods/headphones are highly discouraged as there may be emergency 4WD vehicles moving through the course.
+- Headphones are highly discouraged as there may be emergency 4WD vehicles moving through the course.
 If headphones are worn, ensure that the volume is set at a level where surrounding sound can be heard.

 - Cut-off times have been put in place to ensure the safety of all and to ensure that everyone completes the event well before dark.
 If you don’t reach the cut-off points on the course by the required time or you are deemed unfit to continue the race by event staff, you will not be allowed to continue with the race and will be driven off course by our crew.